Need to buy a travel breast pump? Then you’re certainly in the right place because this detailed guide features only the best breast pumps for travel!

 Overall, the BellaBaby pump is probably not the best of all the double electric pumps, but it’s the top option in its price range.
 It’s portable, easy to use, and it has a battery so you can use it without access to electricity, which is what makes it a great travel pump for new moms on a budget.

 What makes this pump so great is the two-phase Expression Technology that Medela patented.
-It guarantees a more efficient milk output, it’s quicker and more comfortable than most other (and cheaper) breast pumps.
+It guarantees a more efficient milk output, and it’s quicker and more comfortable than most other (and cheaper) breast pumps.

 If you’re looking for the best portable breast pump and money’s not an object, the Willow Pump is absolutely the best choice.
 It’s a wearable, in-bra pump that’s entirely wireless, discreet, and leak-proof, for a comfortable pumping experience anywhere and in any position.
 The only catch is that it’s the priciest option out of the bunch, so only consider this breast pump if you’ve got cash to spare.